Authentic Lessons for 21st Century Learning

 Have participants discuss this topic with their small groups.
 Have them fill out the Honeycomb Harvest strategy section on their Note Catcher handout.

-After the groups have discussed their perceptions, bring the whole group back together and ask them to share their thoughts with the whole group.
+After the groups have discussed their perceptions, bring the groups back together and ask them to share their thoughts with the whole group.

 Summarize the discussion, highlighting that the Honeycomb Harvest enables students to explain their reasoning and negotiate their thinking with their peers to represent their understanding of the content.